benkehoe/aws-sso-util/docs/configure.md

 This table contains the following columns: account ID, account name, role name.

 An AWS SSO instance must be specified when using `aws-sso-util roles`.
-If you've only got one AWS SSO instance, and you've already got a profile configured for it, it should just work.
+If you're working with a single AWS SSO instance, and you've already got a profile configured for it, it should just work.
 You should consider setting the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION` in your environment (e.g., your `.bashrc` or `.profile`), which will make it explicit.
 Otherwise, see below for the full resolution algorithm.